SampaioLeal/destjs/README.md

 ## Creating your first Controller

-By default DestJS will look at `*.controller.ts` files and initialize them in order to decorators works as expected.
+By default DestJS will look at `*.controller.ts` files at controllers folder and initialize them in order to decorators works as expected.
-So, let's create a CatsController:
+So, let's create a `CatsController`:

 ```ts
 // controllers/cats.controller.ts